EhsanEqlimi/Sparse-UBI-S3-V2/README.md

 Assume X=A.S,

 Prblem statement: X is known but A and S are unknown.
-There are more sources than sensors (under-determoned BSS).
+There are more sources than sensors.

 The columns of S are k-Sparse, nemely, there are k non-zero elemnets.